 If you live outside of Hull and have applied for a Hull school your home authority will forward your application to us and we will notify them if your child qualifies for a place at a Hull school.
 Your home authority will then confirm which school place your child should be given based on the order of your preferences.

-If you miss the deadline date for making your application you must complete and return an application form to us as soon as possible.
-If you applied late or changed your application after 31 October 2019 we may not able to confirm your child's allocated School until after 27 March 2020.
+If you miss the deadline date of 31 October 2020 you must complete and return an application form to us as soon as possible.
+You may not receive confirmation of your allocated school until after 29 March 2021.

 If we cannot allocate your preferred school